paoloitaliani/Text-Classification/README.md

 ```

-Now the above document looks like this
+Now the previous document looks like this.
 ```python
 >>> print(X_traintk[0])
 [  47 1344  326   23 3806  601 2325 2527  653  361 2389  249 3806  953